 Tip 5: Factor in Light and Weather Conditions

-Environmental conditions can make or break a mapping mission.
-Poor visibility, shadows, or high winds reduce image quality and increase error margins.
+Environmental conditions have a significant impact on mapping accuracy.
+Poor visibility, inconsistent lighting, high winds, or extreme heat can all degrade image quality and increase error margins.

 Tip 6: Prioritise Safety and Compliance

-Tip 7: Match the Approach to Your Industry Needs
+Tip 7: Match the Approach to Industry Needs

-Our aerial surveys and mapping services are designed to adapt to these diverse applications.
+FEDS's aerial survey and mapping services are designed to adapt across these diverse applications, ensuring data outputs align with specific operational objectives.

 How FEDS Delivers Superior Mapping Accuracy